-This demand can also be met by residual and renewable heat through heat supply.
+This demand can also be met by heat extraction from power stations, residual heat (e.g. from industry or from cooling) and renewable heat through heat supply.
 Demand for space heating in buildings and heat required for industrial processes accounts for more than half of the total energy demand in the Netherlands.
-Instead of converting fossil fuels or electricity into heat, it can also come from residual heat from power stations, incinerators and industrial processes, or renewable sources.
+Instead of converting fossil fuels or electricity into heat, it can also come from extracted heat from power stations, incinerators and industrial processes, cooling processes or renewable sources.
 Heat from renewable sources includes biomass, geothermal energy, ambient heat from water and air through the use of heat pumps (including aquathermal energy, thermal energy from mainly surface water and waste water), and solar thermal (extraction of solar heat).
 Recently, the attention for thermal energy from water has increased.
 According to the Unie van Waterschappen (the association of Dutch regional water authorities), it is estimated that aquathermal energy can potentially provide 25 to 40% of the heat demand in the Dutch household sector.
 To be able to use heat as an energy carrier, it is important to ensure that supply and demand are properly aligned in terms of capacity and location.
+We focus here on extracted heat, residual heat, renewable heat and heat as an energy carrier.

 Heat from local heat networks can be used for heating buildings and for hot water, for processes in industry and in greenhouse horticulture.
-In the Netherlands, a large part of the heat networks are fed with residual heat from the industry.
-This heat is produced from fossil fuels (oil, gas, and coal).
-About half of the residual heat from waste incineration plants is renewable since roughly half of the waste used in incineration plants is of biogenic origin.
+The vast majority of current heat networks are fed with extracted heat from gas-fired combined heat and power plants and waste incineration plants.
+Solid biomass (wood) is co-fired in some of the power plants.
+About half of the heat released from waste incineration plants is renewable, as roughly half of the waste is of biogenic origin.
+However, the supply of extracted heat is at the expense of electricity production, so it cannot be regarded as ‘pure’ residual heat.

 The Dutch Climate Agreement (adopted in July 2019) aims to make heat supply to buildings more sustainable.
 Each district has its own characteristics and suitable sustainable heat source, i.e. high or low temperature heat networks with all kinds of different possible heat sources, renewable gas boilers or heat pumps (on renewable electricity).
 The aim is for the saved costs from natural gas to earn back the investment in the new heat supply.
 There is much to learn about how the market for heat networks can be organized from Denmark, where decades of experience with heat networks have existed.
 Transparency about the cost structure of heat from heat networks appears to be of great importance.
 Freedom of choice for consumers could also remain with heat networks.